Troubleshooting

 What you seeCompare to Previous Version ignored your saved comparison settings.

-What it meansIt runs with the built-in defaults and doesn’t read the saved settings file.
+What it meansIt runs with built-in defaults and does not read the saved settings file.

 What to do nextRun the diff through Compare Workbooks to apply a custom tolerance or scope.